If you thought photo manipulation and fake news were modern phenomena, think again.

 Painters were obliged to be somewhat flexible in their representations, depending on the aims, schemes (and pride) of their customers.
 After all, the paintbrush can be mightier than the sword, particularly when it comes to arranging marriages across long distances.

-The paintings include the famous procession of carriages that announced the arrival of European aristocracy for the grand occasion, the wedding service in the Augustiner Hofkirche, and the wedding feast and musical entertainment in the Hofburg Palace.
+The paintings include the famous procession of carriages that announced the arrival of European nobility for the grand occasion, the wedding service in the Augustiner Hofkirche, and the wedding feast and musical entertainment in the Hofburg Palace.

 These artworks serve as important historical resources, depicting the clothes and buildings of the time in considerable detail.
-But they’re not entirely accurate.

 Look closely and you’ll find a young boy pictured among the guests…none other than the child prodigy, Wolfgang Amadeus Mozart!